djangodeployment/django-deployment-book/09-recovery1.rst

    may create a django user with a ``/home/django`` directory and install their django project in there.
-In this book we have created a user, but we have been using different directories for the Django project, as explained in Chapters 3 and 5.
+In this book we have created a user, but we have been using different directories for the Django project, as explained in previous chapters.

 **/usr, /opt, /srv**
    ``/usr`` has nothing to do with users, and its name is a historical